Elpeaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move a file ia a directory to another directory in the same directory
+Delete a file in directory